A Michaelmas Prayer

 I summed up this medieval image of the Archangel Michael as follows:

-“After seeing the 11th and final image of this series, many of you might be thinking “The finale is a pic of a girly boy shoving his boot down the throat of an overgrown chicken man?
+“After seeing the 11th and final image of this series, many of you might be thinking “The finale is a pic of a girly boy shoving his boot down the throat of an overgrown chicken man with wings?
 Big freakin’ deal.”

 Ah, but it is a big deal.